Occasional Journal Notes from Author Cynthia Grady

 Springtime in the wildlife clinic …

 The busiest time at the wildlife clinic is May-August, but April is when it all begins.
 Babies are being born out in the wild, and concerned citizens bring them in when they see someone in danger.
 Four baby cottontails were brought in, and a baby finch.
-All will be transferred to home care wildlife rehabilitators until the are old enough to feed on their own and be released.
+All will be transferred to home care wildlife rehabilitators until they are old enough to feed on their own and be released.
 None of these happened to be injured, but they were in danger of dying in the wild, as they were left on their own.

 April, 2024